Conformations and Cycloalkanes

 In the last post we saw that cyclopropane and cyclobutane have an unusually high “ring strain” of 27 kcal/mol and 26 kcal/mol respectively.
 We determined this by comparing heats of combustion from rings of various sizes, and saw that the ΔHcombustion per CH2 was essentially constant as ring sizes went above 12.

 Based on these calcuations, we saw that cyclopropane and cyclobutane are much more unstable than we might naively expect for an “unstrained” ring of that size.
-In addition, the C-C bond strength in cyclopropane is considerably weaker (65 kcal/mol) than we observe for a typical C-C bond (80-85 kcal/mol).
+In addition, the C-C bond dissociation energy in cyclopropane is considerably weaker (65 kcal/mol) than we observe for a typical C-C bond (80-85 kcal/mol).

 Therefore, there must be some structural feature of cyclopropane and cyclobutane which leads to this additional strain.